 Poster Competition Sponsored by IAFI

 We are excited to announce that a IAFI Sponsored Poster Competition will be held on Monday, September 11th.
-The judging will take place at lunch time, between 12.20 and 13.20.
+Judges will view the posters at lunch time, between 12.20 and 13.20.

 - Prizes will be given out for first ($500 USD), second ($300 USD), and third place ($200 USD) winners.

-- The judging scheme will be based on the following criteria: layout and design, technical competency, content accuracy, innovativeness, as well as poster mechanics.
+- The judging scheme will be based on the following criteria: layout and design, technical competency, content accuracy, innovation, and poster mechanics.

 - The poster competition will be held in the Hörpuhorn space in the Harpa Conference Center.

-- Registered participants with accepted poster abstracts can participate and will be emailed further details.
+- Registered participants with accepted poster abstracts can participate.

-We look forwarding to seeing you at the WSC 2017 and check back for IAFI WSC 2017 Poster Competition updates and other WSC 2017 news.
+We look forward to seeing you at the WSC 2017 and check back for IAFI WSC 2017 Poster Competition updates and other WSC 2017 news.

 To participate in the poster session and competition, your abstract was submitted and formally accepted through the World Seafood Congress team.
 Additionally, to confirm your place as a poster presenter, registration is required.
 Please register at https://www.wsc2017.com/registration.

-Please ensure that you have provided your name, title, and organization as you would like it to appear as poster title and author will be highlighted on the WSC 2017 website, www.wsc2017.com.
+Please ensure that you have provided your name, title, and organization.
+Poster titles and authors will be listed on the WSC 2017 website, www.wsc2017.com.

-The posters should be printed out for display in A0 format using your template.
+- The posters should be printed out for display in A0 portrait format using your template.
 Please ensure that the poster is in English.

-It is the responsibility of the poster participant to print and display the poster in the Hörpuhorn space in the Harpa Conference Center the night before or morning of September 11th before the conference commences.
+- It is the responsibility of the poster participant to print and display the poster in the Hörpuhorn space in the Harpa Conference Center the night before or morning of September 11th before the conference commences.
 Set-up and take-down poster times will be confirmed on the website, so please check back on the site for poster instruction updates and WSC 2017 news.
-Your poster spot will be designated and labelled for you then to display your poster.
+Your poster spot will be designated.

 We are looking forward to seeing you in Iceland and may the best poster win!